toribiodiego/thesis/docs/README.md

 - Planning checklists
 - Temporary investigation notes
 - Draft content before formalization

+**TODO (repo root)** - Project roadmap and task tracker:
+- Untracked file (not in git)
+- Source of truth for current tasks and priorities
+- Personal workspace for tracking progress
+- See [TODO](../TODO) for active task list

 **Key principle:** If it documents *how the system works* → `docs/`.
 If it describes *what a specific run produced* → `results/` or `experiments/`.